pluralsight/guides/in-review/devops/elb-ssl-termination-the-docker-way/article.md

 I've created a tiny (5.5MB) Docker container which contains only a single Go app that redirects all incoming requests to HTTPS.
 All you need to do is run this redirect container alongside your web server container on a different port.
 Then on the ELB point HTTP:80 at the redirect container, and HTTPS:443 at your own web server container.

+//*TODO:
+Explain what was involved?
+How would someone else make a similar one with perl/erlang/pyhton app?

 ```shell
 docker run -d -p 8080:80 scottmiller171/go-ssl-redirect:1.1
 docker run -d -p 80:80 myRepo/mycontainter
 ```

 I'm looking to make some optimizations to the way the Go app works, and contributions are welcome, but it works wonderfully in my testing.

 [GitHub project](https://github.com/smiller171/go-redirect)
 [Docker Hub](https://hub.docker.com/r/scottmiller171/go-ssl-redirect/)